-The component palette at the left side of the Layout Editor contains the components that you can add to your GUI.
+The component palette at the left side of the Layout Editor contains the components that you can add to your UI.
 You can display it with or without names.

 The following image shows the component palette with names displayed.